gsymmy30/beanstalk-hai/README.md

 Hippocratic AI Take-Home Assignment

-Beanstalk AI is an intelligent bedtime story generator that creates personalized, high-quality stories for children.
+Beanstalk AI is an intelligent bedtime story generator that creates engaging stories for children.
 Each story is carefully crafted, evaluated, and refined to ensure it's perfect for bedtime.

 ## 🚀 Setup